1501 W. RANDOLPH ST.

 You can reserve a locker for one day or all three!
 When you reserve a locker online, you will receive an email 24 hours before the fest containing your locker location, locker number, and lock combination so you can simply find and use your locker.

 Children under the age of 10 are free when accompanied by an adult.

-Please check here for a list of suggested accommodations.
+There are numerous hotel accommodations in close proximity to the festival.
 Camping is not available on the festival grounds or surrounding area.

 Lost & Found

 Lost and Found is located in the will call trailer on Ashland Avenue.
 You can pick up lost and found items at Union park for one week after the festival.

 Pitchfork Music Festival does its best to cater to the various dietary preferences and needs of all our guests.
 At least one third of our food vendors present menus that provide gluten-free and vegan options.
 If you have more specialized dietary concerns, please see information about medical needs.